caseyamcl/wosclient/README.md

 Each interface file contains pretty good documentation for how its methods should behave.

 Note that you should only throw exceptions in specific cases:

-* `WosClient\Exception\WosServerException` - Throw this if the WOS server emits an error code (see WOS API documentation).
+* `WosClient\Exception\WosServerException` - Throw this if the WOS server emits an error code (refer to the WOS API documentation).
 * `WosClient\Exception\InvalidParameterException` - Throw this if you validate parameters or HTTP headers on the client-side, before sending the request to the server.
 * `WosClient\Exception\InvalidResponseException` - Throw this if the server generates a response that the client does